sqonk/phext-detach/docs/api/global_functions.md

 ```php
 function detach(callable $callback, array $args = []) : sqonk\phext\detach\Task
 ```
 Execute the provided callback on a seperate process.
+This method is an alias for `Dispatcher::detach`.

 Each call creates a Task, which is a spawned subprocess that operates independently of the original process.